 Shark Sightings, Cape Coastline

-From the end of July the Sevengill sharks began returning back to Seal Island and a steady increase in numbers of sharks was seen well into October.
+From the end of July, the Sevengill sharks began returning back to Seal Island, and a steady increase in numbers of sharks was seen well into October.

 For anyone wanting an intense and engrossing shark encounter, these guys really fit the bill.
 The animals we saw were between 1.8 meters and 2.5 meters in length as well as having a very stocky build.
 They were very large animals indeed.
-The water visibility was about 5 meters and clean green in colour, so whilst in the cage, the diving experience and underwater viewing was excellent.
+The water visibility was about 5 meters and clean green in colour, so whilst in the cage, the diving experience and underwater viewing were excellent.
 Topside the viewing was also very good and the sharks were almost constantly up at the surface.

 As we approach November we are very much looking forward to observing the seal colony on Seal Island.
 November and December are the breeding and pupping months and the seal colony numbers can rise up to 90,000 strong.
 This is also the time of year to see the adult males setting up their harems and great behaviour can be witnessed as they fight for dominance.

 In October we also did our first Cape Point Shark Trip after a couple of months.
-At about 15 miles out good water visibility was found (about 10 meters visibility) along with a very inquisitive Blue Shark that stayed around for most of the trip.
+At about 15 miles out of good water, visibility was found (about 10 meters visibility) along with a very inquisitive Blue Shark that stayed around for most of the trip.
 Dusky dolphins were also seen en route.
 Again, as summer approaches we expect the numbers of Mako and Blue sharks off Cape Point to increase and we are looking forward to doing more of these trips too.

-In Gansbaai a small number of Great white sharks are still being spotted which is fantastic news, and long may it last.
+In Gansbaai, a small number of Great white sharks are still being spotted which is fantastic news, and long may it last.
 High numbers of Copper sharks are also being seen here.
-There have been a number of trips where Great white sharks were not seen but this seems to be normal activity as we head into October, November and December.
+There have been a number of trips where Great white sharks were not seen but this seems to be normal activity as we head into October, November, and December.
 What’s interesting to hear is that when numbers of copper sharks are very high, it seems to keep the Great white sharks away from the shark cage diving boats and they behave in a pretty wary and skittish manner.